Go to AAD Home

 To protect your skin from the sun, dermatologists recommend that you:

-For sunscreen to protect you, you need to apply sunscreen at least 15 minutes before going outside.
 You also need to reapply your sunscreen.
-When outdoors, reapply it every two hours, after spending time in the water, and when sweating.
+When outdoors, reapply it every 2 hours and after spending time in the water or sweating.

-The light patches of vitiligo sunburn easily
+Patches and spots of vitiligo sunburn easily

 Sun protection can prevent a bad sunburn, which can worsen vitiligo.